What is I4C?

 The Consortium and collaboration

-I4C currently includes 12 cohorts from Asia, Europe, South and North America, and Australia.
-The I4C expanded with three cohorts in 2024; The Korean Children’s Environmental Health Study (Ko-CHENS), The Born in Guangzhou Cohort Study (BIGCS) and Generation Victoria (GenV).
+I4C currently includes 12 cohorts, with the most recent expansion in 2024, adding the Korean Children’s Environmental Health Study (Ko CHENS), the Born in Guangzhou Cohort Study (BIGCS), and Generation Victoria (GenV).

 The I4C Steering Committee is composed of project leaders from institutions responsible for the cohorts, several initiators and/or current principal investigators (PIs), as well as representatives from the International Agency for Research on Cancer (IARC), the World Health Organization (WHO), and the National Cancer Institute (NCI) of the U.S. National Institutes of Health (NIH).